laforge49/asynchronous-entities/README.md

 As an entity can have multiple parents and children bound in different relationships, bush structures are supported.
 But not cyclic graphs.
 So while this is a very rich system for relationships between entities, there are limits.

+Federated requests may cause deadlocks if not properly done.
+To avoid this, (1) never implement a cyclic graph of entities,
+(2) an entity may only include decendents in a federated request, (3) the :PUSH-REQUEST-PORT request must be sent to those decendents in entity name order and (4) a :POP-REQUEST-PORT or :ABORT request must be sent to all entities to which a :PUSH-REQUEST-PORT had been sent.

 ## Contexts